Draconics/csc493-hohlm/README.md

 - all who inspired the idea and/or the code in YourProjectName
 - other people you wish to acknowledge

-## License (not required initially)
+## License

-This project is licensed under the Copyleft License - see the wiki page (https://en.wikipedia.org/wiki/Software_license) for details
+This project is licensed under the Copyleft License